The information obtained here should not replace consultation with a physician. All medical information, procedures, drug

 Symptoms:

-The symptoms may vary between individuals.
-In mild cases one may only occasionally bite lightly on one or both sides of the
+The symptoms of tongue chewing may vary between individuals.
+In mild cases one may only occasionally bite lightly on one or

-tongue and be completely unaware of doing it.
-In more severe cases the tongue chewing is more intense and includes a forward
+both sides of the tongue and be completely unaware of doing it.
+In more severe cases the tongue chewing is more intense and

-or lateral side to side tongue thrust.
+includes a forward or lateral side to side tongue thrust.

 Symptoms may appear